 They’re fairly loud and have a bright tone.
 However, the 15-inch size adds some warmth to the mix, adding complexity to the sound.
 They easily cut through any loud stage mix, making them great options for rock and metal.
 The wash can fill a room and they don’t need to be played too hard to make a solid impact.

 There’s something special about these hi-hats and it’s reflected in the craftsmanship.
 You won’t want to play a cheaper pair after playing on these.
 Paiste has a reputation for making some highly expensive cymbals.
 These 2002 hi-hats fall right into that, so you’ll be spending a fair bit of cash on these.

 Meinl’s Classic Custom Dark hi-hats offer a unique quality in that they’re priced somewhere between high-end and low-end cymbals.
 They offer a high-end sound for a very specific purpose and that is aggressive playing.

-The first thing you’ll notice about them is the black and gold coloration.
-It’s a bit out there for a cymbal but it does look seriously cool.
+The biggest drawcard for most drummers is the black and gold coloration.
+Again, it’s a bit out there for a cymbal but it does look seriously cool.
 When put under stage lights, you get a rocking aesthetic.